gibsn/duty_bot/README.md

 }
 ```

-The second is to provide a way to configure your notification channel from yaml.
+2. Provide a way to configure your notification channel from yaml

 ## Persistence
 Duty Bot is robust to restarts because it persists current state for each project on disk.
 It does not use any external dependency like MySQL or any other DB but stores states as simple files on FS.